CV

 - Johns Hopkins University 2020–present, Biology Department (Graduate Student)

-- Carnegie Institution 2021-2025, Embryology Dept, Baltimore (Graduate Student)
+- Carnegie Institution 2021–2025, Embryology Department, Baltimore (Graduate Student)

 Education

-- Ph.D in Cell, Molecular, and Developmental Biology, Johns Hopkins University, expected 2027
+- Ph.D. in Cell, Molecular, and Developmental Biology, Johns Hopkins University, expected 2027

 Awards and Honors